4.173 Durham City will have a range of housing types to meet the needs of a sustainable mix of local residents and students living in harmony.

 - Dun Holm House, The Riverwalk 253 beds in cluster and studio apartments

-- Student Castle, Lower Claypath 473 beds in cluster and studio apartments, under construction
+- Student Castle, Lower Claypath 473 beds in cluster and studio apartments

-- Back Silver Street 56 beds, but construction not yet started
+- The Greenwell Building, Back Silver Street 56 beds

-- The Three Tuns 168 beds, but construction not yet started
+- The Three Tuns 168 beds, construction progressing

-4.162 One of the strongest concerns expressed in consultations has been the ‘studentification’ of former family housing areas of Durham; the NPPF (para.
+4.178 One of the strongest concerns expressed in consultations has been the ‘studentification’ of former family housing areas of Durham; the NPPF (para.
 62) expects planning policies to aim to create mixed and balanced communities and (para.
 91) to achieve healthy, inclusive and safe places.
 The severe imbalance in parts of Durham City is damaging to community relations, to quality of life and to the future sustainability of schools, shops and other services and facilities.
-In 2015 the Durham City Neighbourhood Planning Forum collected data on residency in Our Neighbourhood (http://npf.durhamcity.org.uk/themes/housing/property-information/).
+In 2015 the Durham City Neighbourhood Planning Forum collected data on residency in Our Neighbourhood (https://npf.durhamcity.org.uk/themes/housing/property-information/).
 Most of the information was gathered from public sources, primarily the Valuation Office Agency and Durham County Council, plus estate agents and landlord websites.
-The database at the time of writing (October 2018) has 2,913 permanent residents’ dwellings, 2,029 student houses and flats, 26 empty properties, 6,209 other rented properties, 1,403 currently unknown occupants, making 6,586 properties in total.
+The database had 2,913 permanent residents’ dwellings, 2,029 student houses and flats, and 1,644 other properties, making 6,586 properties in total.
 The 2,029 student houses and flats represent 30% of all residential properties in Our Neighbourhood, above the 10% figure for a balanced community.
-It should also be noted that a number of streets in the Viaduct and Crossgate area have student residencies of ~90+%.
+It should also be noted that a number of streets in the Viaduct and Crossgate area have student residencies of approximately 90+%.

-4.163 A further issue is that Durham University (2016) has adopted its Masterplan for the growth of Durham University over the next 10 years.
+4.181 A further issue is that Durham University (2016) has adopted its Masterplan for the growth of Durham University over the next 10 years.
 This is helpful in displaying Durham University’s aspirations for physical development.
-This growth will, however, further diminish the very limited availability of sites for various forms of residential development unless sufficient College and Purpose Built Student Accommodation is provided within the University estate.
+This growth will, however, further diminish the very limited availability of sites for various forms of residential development unless sufficient Purpose Built Student Accommodation, including new Colleges, is provided within the University estate.
 It is welcome therefore, that Durham University has identified land in its ownership for six new Colleges and PBSAs.
+However, as shown in Appendix C (para.
+C16 to C23), even if these are all built and are Colleges or University-affiliated PBSAs, meeting the aspiration of between 50% and 55% of students ‘living-in’ would require that all existing and planned PBSAs are given the designation ‘University-affiliated’.
+This is not expected to be the case, and in addition student preferences are to live in HMOs.
+It follows that there may well be a demand for additional HMOs in Durham City which, if met, would further reduce the number of year-long residents and worsen the community imbalance.
+To avoid this retrograde scenario would require a reduction in the scale and pace of growth envisaged by Durham University, or for the University to require a higher percentage of students to live in College and University-affiliated accommodation.

-4.164 The County Council has provided an estimate of the overall numbers of dwelling units required in Our Neighbourhood, but not for each kind of housing need.
+4.182 The County Council has provided an estimate of the overall numbers of dwelling units required in Our Neighbourhood, but not for each kind of housing need.
 To be able to retain the long-term number of residents would need sites for at least 200 additional dwellings at the very minimum (from Appendix C para.
 C15).
-The County Council’s estimate at the time of writing (October 2018) (which will be revised in due course) is that a minimum of 1,297 new dwellings are required, comprising 639 on sites now under construction, 120 with planning permission but not yet under construction, 488 with planning permission and included in the emerging County Durham Local Plan, and 50 on a proposed new site (details are in Appendix C).
+The County Council’s estimate (September 2019) (which will be revised in due course) is that a minimum of 1,297 new dwellings are required, comprising 639 on sites now under construction, 120 with planning permission but not yet under construction, 488 with planning permission and included in the emerging County Durham Local Plan, and 50 on a proposed new site (details are in Appendix C para.28).
 This requirement figure therefore will assist in re-balancing the permanent resident population of Our Neighbourhood.

-4.165 The County Council’s figure of the housing requirement for Our Neighbourhood is in effect the supply of new dwellings ‘in the pipeline’ and is thereby automatically sufficient.
+4.183 The County Council’s figure of the housing requirement for Our Neighbourhood is the current figure for how many new homes there is planning permission to build and is thereby automatically sufficient.
 Additional suitable sites would be useful in case of non-delivery of some of the approved sites and would provide flexibility and a contingency provision.
 Accordingly, further sites, however small, have been sought and these are included in Policy D1.

 Planning Policies and Proposals for Land Use